-We’ve brewed and bottled a beer called 95 Munich Lager to celebrate our Anniversary this October.
+95 Munich Lager makes it’s return this September.
 It’s a style we’ve always loved, but it’s particularly suited for Fall because of its rich color and smooth, easy-drinking flavor profile.

 About the Munich style…